BeauPrime/BeauRoutine/README.md

 Routine.Stop( this, "MyCoroutine" );
 ```

+It is highly recommended you host your BeauRoutines in most cases.
+In the event of a scene change, an unhosted BeauRoutine will keep executing, which may cause exceptions if your coroutine references objects from the previous scene.

 **Note:** Unity's built-in coroutines _will not pause_ while their host is inactive.
 By default, BeauRoutines _will pause_ in the same circumstances.
 If you are depending on the default Unity behavior, it is highly recommended you read the [Handles](#handles) section to understand how to enable it.

 ### Expanded Coroutine Syntax

 BeauRoutines allow for more flexibility when writing your coroutine logic.

 ```csharp